Adelic line bundles on quasi-projective varieties

+We refer to \S\ref{app sec positivity} for an overview of many major theorems on positivity and volumes of hermitian line bundles.
+In the following, we will still repeat some crucial ones in both the geometric case and the arithmetic case for the purpose here.

 \kkk Let $\CX$ be a projective variety over $k$ of absolute dimension $d$.
-For any hermitian line bundles $\CLL$ over $\CX$ (with continuous metrics), denote the volume
+For any hermitian line bundles $\CLL$ on $\CX$ (with continuous metrics), denote the volume

 The limit defining the volume always exists.
 In the geometric case, this is a result of Fujita (cf. \cite[11.4.7]{Laz2}).
-In the arithmetic case, this is independently proved by Yuan \cite{Yua2} and Chen \cite{Che1}.
-We need the following basic properties of the volume function:
+In the arithmetic case, this is originally proved by Chen \cite{Che1}, and Yuan \cite{Yua2} gives a different proof.
+We need the following basic properties of the volume function.

-\begin{enumerate}[(1)] \item In the arithmetic case, if there is a sequence $\{\CLL_i\}_{i\geq1}$ of hermitian line bundles over $\CX$ with underlying line bundles $\CL_i= \CL$ such that the metrics of $\CLL_i$ converges to the metric of $\CLL$ uniformly, then $\wh\vol(\CX,\CLL_i)$ converges to $\wh\vol(\CX,\CLL)$.
+\begin{enumerate} \item In the arithmetic case, if there is a sequence $\{\CLL_i\}_{i\geq1}$ of hermitian line bundles on $\CX$ with underlying line bundles $\CL_i= \CL$ such that the metrics of $\CLL_i$ converges to the metric of $\CLL$ uniformly, then $\wh\vol(\CX,\CLL_i)$ converges to $\wh\vol(\CX,\CLL)$.
 This is a direct consequence of \cite[Prop.
 2.1]{YZt}.
-As a consequence, in many situations, we can easily extend the results from smooth metrics to continuous metrics. \item In both cases, the volume function is homogeneous in that $\wh\vol(\CX,m\CLL)=m^d\wh\vol(\CX,\CLL)$ for any positive integer $m$.
+Hence, in many situations, we can easily extend the results from smooth metrics to continuous metrics. \item In both cases, the volume function is homogeneous in that $\wh\vol(\CX,m\CLL)=m^d\wh\vol(\CX,\CLL)$ for any positive integer $m$.
 Therefore, the definition of $\wh\vol$ extends to all hermitian $\QQ$-line bundles by homogeneity. \item In both cases, the volume function is a birational invariant.
 Namely, if $\pi:\CX'\to \CX$ is a birational morphism of projective varieties over $k$, then $\wh\vol(\CX',\pi^*\CLL)=\wh\vol(\CX,\CLL)$.
 The geometric case is proved in \cite[Prop.
-2.2.43]{Laz1}, an the arithmetic case is proved by Moriwaki \cite[Thm.
+2.2.43]{Laz1}, and the arithmetic case is proved by Moriwaki \cite[Thm.
 4.3]{Mor5}. \end{enumerate}